futureaiitofficial/prosumeai/docs/cookie-architecture.md

-# ProsumeAI Cookie Management Architecture
+# ATScribe Cookie Management Architecture

 ## Overview

-ProsumeAI's cookie management architecture provides a robust, secure system for handling user sessions, preferences, and authentication.
+ATScribe's cookie management architecture provides a robust, secure system for handling user sessions, preferences, and authentication.
 This document outlines the architecture, components, installation process, and best practices.

 ## Table of Contents